martinemde/mdphlex/README.md

 MDPhlex is a Phlex component for rendering Markdown.
 No... not rendering markdown into HTML, rendering plain Markdown, programmatically.

-MDPhlex is perfect for dynamically creating context for LLMs, generating an llms.txt file from real content, or doing something silly like passing the output to a markdown renderer to create HTML or generating blog posts that look like they were hand-written markdown.
+MDPhlex is perfect for dynamically creating context for LLMs, generating an llms.txt file from real content, or gemerating markdown output from componentized pieces..

+*But markdown is just text!?* Yes! but have you every tried to render clean markdown witha. ton of conditional logic?
+MDPhlex tames this mess with a simple familiar API.

 ## Installation